tenthpenn/wallheardle/README.md

 This is a spin-off of the original [Heardle](https://www.heardle.app/) but for ZAYN songs.
 Each song is randomly chosen from his discography, including features.
 I do not own any rights to the songs used in this game.
-All copyright goes to ZAYN, RCA Records, and relevant parties.
+All copyright goes to ZAYN, RCA Records, and other relevant parties.

 The code for this project is remixed from the [Taylor Swift Heardle](https://taylor-swift-heardle.glitch.me/).
 To create your own custom Heardle, follow the instructions in their [README.md](https://glitch.com/edit/#!/taylor-swift-heardle) file.